cotebarrientos/cotebarrientos/README.md

 - I speak spanish
 - My favorite programming area is **Front-End**
 - I like making crafts in my spare time, I also have a YouTube channel about it
-- 🌱 I’m currently learning about Material UI and StoryBook
+- 🌱 I’m currently learning about PHP and Wordpress
-- Technologies I'd like to learn: TypeScript, Angular, PHP and C#
+- Technologies I'd like to learn: TypeScript, Angular and C#

 ## 🛠️ Skills